-Francis, Arthur W., Sr. Union Carbide Corporation, Tarrytown, New York.
+Francis, Arthur W., Sr. Formerly, Union Carbide Corporation, Tarrytown, New York.

 A gaseous chemical element, Kr, atomic number 36, and atomic weight 83.80.
 Krypton is one of the noble gases in group 18 of the periodic table.
 Krypton is a colorless, odorless, and tasteless gas.
 The table gives some physical properties of krypton.
 The principal use for krypton is in filling electric lamps and electronic devices of various types.
 Krypton-argon mixtures are widely used to fill fluorescent lamps.
 See also: Inert gases; Periodic table